Spelter/scaling-tyrion/README.md

  * Project research fill out "Examining the state-of-the-art"
  * ~~Project research fill out demo and eval~~
  * Fill out railway operations with pdf from Landmark
+ * Method - Feedback from Landmark
+ * Discussion - Feedback from Landmark
  * Examples in railway operations
  * Examples on system performance based on data amount in Discussion part 2
  * Architecture in Implementation